zonemaster/zonemaster/docs/specifications/test-zones/Zone-TP/zone09.md

 * Zone: "unexpected-rcode-mx.zone09.xa."
   * The zone has two name servers.
   * Both name servers return an authoritative answer on SOA query.
-  * One name server returns non-NOERROR RCODE on MX query.
+  * One name server returns with any [RCODE Name] except "NoError".

 ### NON-AUTH-MX-RESPONSE
 * Zone: "non-auth-mx-response.zone09.xa."
   * The zone has two name servers.
   * Both name server return an authoritative answer on SOA query.
-  * One name server returns NOERROR RCODE and non-AA on MX query.
+  * One name server returns with [RCODE Name] "NoError" and non-AA on MX query.

 ### INCONSISTENT-MX
 * Zone: "inconsistent-mx.zone09.xa."